William B. Franklin: Postbellum

 Following the Civil War, General Franklin relocated to Hartford, Connecticut, and became the vice-president of the Colt Firearms Manufacturing Company serving in that capacity until 1888, as well as serving on the boards of several other manufacturing companies, including being a vice president of a Hartford area insurance company.
 Between 1872 and 1880, he supervised the construction of the Connecticut State Capitol, and served on other commissions, where his engineering experience proved helpful for the public.
 He contributed to expanding Hartford's public water service, among other engineering achievements.
-For two years he also served as adjutant general of the Connecticut state militia.
+For two years, he also served as adjutant general of the Connecticut state militia.

 In 1872, Franklin was approached by a Pennsylvania and New Jersey faction of the Democratic Party to run against Horace Greeley for the party's nomination as President of the United States, a task he declined, citing a need for party unity.
 He was a delegate to the 1876 Democratic National Convention.
 During the 1876 presidential election, he served as elector for Samuel J. Tilden.
 In June 1888, after his retirement from Colt Firearms, he was named as the U.S. Commissioner-General for the Paris Exposition of 1889, when he was made a grand officer of the Legion of Honour.
 Between 1880 and 1899, he was president of the Board of Managers of the National Home for Disabled Volunteer Soldiers.

-William Franklin died in Hartford, Connecticut, on March 8, 1903, of complications of senility and was buried in Prospect Hill Cemetery (York, Pennsylvania).
+William Franklin died in Hartford, Connecticut, on March 8, 1903, of complications of senility and was buried in Prospect Hill Cemetery in York, Pennsylvania.
 He was one of a relatively few general officers in the Civil War to live into the 20th century.